peterprescott/a1-dissertation/md/draft.md

 lines, [and] historical factors in the location of industry" (p.52), and these complications are shown on Chart II of his well-known Concentric Zone Diagram (@Fig:BurgessDiagrams).
-But @RGrannis2009 demonstrates that while major roads (and railways, rivers, etc.) naturally *divide* urban areas, for households within such a bounded area to be accessible to each other the
+But @RGrannis2009 demonstrates that not only are neighbourhoods defined by the way that urban areas are *divided* by major roads (and railways, rivers, etc.), but that for the households within the same set of boundaries to be accessible to each other, they also need to be *connected* by walkable, residential streets.

 ```{.table caption="Levels of Relational Availability, [after @RGrannis2009] {#tbl:relational}"